-Work has recently been completed on the first phase of a major refurbishment of Tropical World.
-These changes include the new purpose-built crocodile enclosure, plus a new children's party and educational area.
+Work has recently been completed on the second phase of a major refurbishment of Tropical World.
+These changes follow the 2013 completion of the new purpose-built crocodile enclosure, and the children's party and educational area.

 The Terrapins take it easy during the refurbishment works at Tropical World - May 2013.

 Click on any of the images of Tropical World, Roundhay Park below to start your guided virtual tour...

 (as published by Leeds City Council July 2013):

 Summer: 10am until 6pm (last admission at 5.30pm)

 Winter: 10am until 4pm (last admission at 3.30pm)

 (Tropical World is closed Christmas day, Boxing day and New Year's day.
 It also closes early on Christmas eve and New year's eve with last entry being at 1.30pm for closing at 2pm.)